RF-DETR: Neural Architecture Search for Real-Time Detection Transformers: Related Works

 \textbf{Neural Architecture Search (NAS)} automatically identifies families of model architectures with different accuracy-latency tradeoffs \citep{zoph2016neural, zoph2018learning, real2019regularized, cai2018efficient}.
 Early NAS approaches \citep{zoph2016neural, real2019regularized} focused primarily on maximizing accuracy, with little consideration for efficiency.
 As a result, discovered architectures (e.g., NASNet and AmoebaNet) were often computationally expensive.
 More recent hardware-aware NAS methods \citep{cai2018proxylessnas, tan2019mnasnet, wu2019fbnet} address this limitation by incorporating hardware feedback directly into the search process.
 However, these methods must repeat the search and training process for each new hardware platform.
 In contrast, OFA \citep{cai2019ofa} proposes a weight-sharing NAS that decouples training and search by simultaneously optimizing thousands of sub-nets with different accuracy-latency tradeoffs.
 Contemporary methods typically evaluate NAS for object detection by simply replacing standard backbones with NAS backbones in existing detection frameworks.
 Unlike prior work, we directly optimize end-to-end object detection accuracy to find Pareto optimal accuracy-latency tradeoffs for any target dataset.

 \textbf{Real-Time Object Detectors} are of significant interest for safety-critical and interactive applications.
 Historically, two-stage detectors like Mask-RCNN \citep{he2017mask} and Hybrid Task Cascade \citep{chen2019hybrid} achieved state-of-the-art performance at the cost of latency, while single-stage detectors like YOLO \citep{redmon2016you} and SSD \citep{liu2016ssd} traded accuracy for state-of-the-art runtime.
 However, modern detectors~\citep{zhao2024rtdetr} reexamine this accuracy-latency tradeoff, simultaneously improving on both axes.
 Recent YOLO variants innovate on architecture, data augmentation, and training techniques \citep{redmon2016you,wang2023yolov7,wang2024yolov9,yolov8,yolov11} to improve performance while maintaining fast inference.
 Despite their efficiency, most YOLO models rely on non-maximum suppression (NMS), which introduces additional latency.
 In contrast, DETR \citep{carion2020end} removes hand-crafted components like NMS and anchor boxes.
 However, early DETR variants \citep{zhu2020deformable, zhang2022dino, meng2021conditional, liu2022dab} achieved strong accuracy at the cost of runtime, limiting their use in real-time applications.
 Recent works such as RT-DETR \citep{zhao2024rtdetr} and LW-DETR \citep{chen2024lw} have successfully adapted high performance DETRs for real-time applications.
+Building on LW-DETR, \method \ is the first real-time detector to achieve more than 60 AP on COCO.